 Turning Point of Tampa Elevates Recovery Support with Comprehensive Partial Hospitalization Programs

-TAMPA, FL – Turning Point of Tampa, a revered leader in providing comprehensive treatment solutions for Substance Use Disorder and Eating Disorders, is proud to announce the significant expansion of its service offerings with the introduction of an enhanced Day Treatment program, also known as a Partial Hospitalization Program (PHP), available seven days a week.
+TAMPA, FL, March 19, 2024 (GLOBE NEWSWIRE) -- Turning Point of Tampa, a revered leader in providing comprehensive treatment solutions for Substance Use Disorder and Eating Disorders, is proud to announce the significant expansion of its service offerings with the introduction of an enhanced Day Treatment program, also known as a Partial Hospitalization Program (PHP), available seven days a week.

 Building on its legacy of excellence in Inpatient Medical Detox and Residential Addiction and Mental Health Treatment, Turning Point has identified and acted upon the opportunity to broaden its impact through the augmentation of its PHP (partial hospitalization program) services.
 Recognizing the critical role that PHP treatment plays in the continuum of care, Turning Point embarked on an ambitious project to revitalize its PHP treatment offerings, culminating in the successful launch of the partial hospitalization program.